Economic Calendar Fetcher

 - Fetch economic events for specified date ranges (max 90 days)

-- Support flexible API key provision (environment variable or user input)
+- Support flexible API key provision (environment variable or CLI argument)

 - Default to next 7 days for quick market outlook